austin-liujinjian/austin-liujinjian.github.io/_pages/research.md

 (B) Ease of application implies occupying a smaller volume and surface area, making it more convenient for deposit.

 ![Array geometry](crb-geometry.png){: width="400px" }

+My work includes the following points:

+* Derive the Cramer-Rao bound from the array manifold.
+* Propose a closed-form design procedure.
+* Create graphs, writing in LaTeX, and other related tasks.

+# 3. How an Acoustic Velocity-Sensor’s Direction-Finding Precision is Affected by Angular Spreading of the Incident Source Project

+This project consists two sub-projects:

+### a) How a Bi-Axial Velocity-Sensor's Direction-Finding Precision is Affected by Angular Spreading of the Incident Source

+### b) How a Tri-Axial Velocity-Sensor's Direction-Finding Precision is Affected by Angular Spreading of the Incident Source